 For the model in (\ref{lm}), denote the objective function in (\ref{pls}) by

-For some penalizes like the bridge, it may be numerically infeasible to perform the M-step in (\ref{oemg}).
-For this situation, following the generalized EM algorithm in Dempster, Laird, and Rubin (1977), we define a \emph{generalized OEM} algorithm to be an iterative scheme where $\vb\rightarrow\mathcal{M}(\vb)\subset\Theta$ is a point-to-set map such that Here, $Q$ is given by replacing the SCAD with $P(\vb;\lambda)$ in (\ref{Q}).
-The OEM sequence defined by (\ref{oemg}) is a special case of (\ref{goem}).
+For penalties like the bridge, it is infeasible to perform the M-step in (\ref{mQ}) directly.
+For this situation, following the generalized EM algorithm in Dempster, Laird, and Rubin (1977), we define the following \emph{generalized OEM} algorithm where $\vb\rightarrow\mathcal{M}(\vb)\subset\Theta$ is a point-to-set map such that Here, $Q$ is given in (\ref{Q}).
+The OEM sequence defined by (\ref{mQ}) is a special case of (\ref{goem}).
 For example, the generalized OEM algorithm can be used for the bridge penalty, where $\Theta_j={\mathbb{R}}$ and

 for some $a\in(0,1)$ in (\ref{pls}).
 Since the solution to (\ref{cw}) with the bridge penalty has no closed form, one may use one-dimensional search to compute $\beta_j^{(k+1)}$ that satisfies (\ref{goem}).
 By Assumption 1, $\{\vb\in\Theta: l(\vb)\leqslant l(\vb^{(0)})\}$ is compact for any $l(\vb^{(0)})>-\infty$.
 By Assumption \ref{as:Pc}, $\mathcal{M}$ is a closed point-to-set map (Zangwill 1969; Wu 1983).